 He has published Fujimori’s Coup and the Breakdown of Democracy in Latin America (University of Notre Dame Press 2004), articles in Comparative Political Studies, Party Politics, PostData, Elecciones, Estudios de Filosofía, Areté, Páginas, and chapters in books edited by Oxford University Press and the Frederich Ebert Foundation.
 His primary areas of interest include democratization, constitutional design, electoral and party systems, and Peruvian politics.

-Jesse Littlebird was born in Santa Fe, New Mexico and he attended the University of New Mexico with a major in Film and Digital Media and a minor in Photography.
+Jesse Littlebird (Laguna/Kewa Pueblos) was born in Santa Fe, New Mexico, and he attended the University of New Mexico with a major in Film and Digital Media and a minor in Photography.
 He was a 2017 Full Circle Fellow through the Sundance Institute’s Native and Indigenous Program.

-Dr. Joshua Nelson (Joshua Nelson, a Cherokee citizen and native Oklahoman, is Director of Film & Media Studies, Associate Professor of English, and affiliated faculty with Native American Studies at OU, where he teaches American Indian film and literature.
+Dr. Joshua Nelson, a Cherokee citizen and native Oklahoman, is Chair of the Film & Media Studies department, Associate Professor of English, President’s Associates Presidential Professor, and affiliated faculty with Native American Studies at OU, where he teaches American Indian film and literature.
 He earned his B.A. in psychology at Yale and his Ph.D. at Cornell.
 His book Progressive Traditions: Identity in Cherokee Literature and Culture appeared in 2014, and he is at work on a book on representations of the body in Indigenous film.
-He is the lead organizer of Native Crossroads, an ex officio member of the Society for Cinema and Media Studies, Secretary of the Faculty Senate, Faculty Fellow for Dunham Residential College, and future Faculty in Residence at OU’s Cross Neighborhood.
-For the forthcoming documentary film Searching for Sequoyah, about the legacy of the inventor of the Cherokee syllabary, he is an associate producer, narrator, and interviewer.
+He is the lead organizer of Native Crossroads, an ex officio member of the Society for Cinema and Media Studies, Chair-Elect of the Faculty Senate, Faculty Fellow for Dunham Residential College, and Faculty in Residence at OU’s Cross Neighborhood.
+For the forthcoming documentary film Searching for Sequoyah, about the legacy of the inventor of the Cherokee syllabary, he is a co-producer, narrator, and interviewer.

 Hud Oberly (Comanche, Osage, Caddo) is the Program Coordinator for the Indigenous Program at Sundance Institute where he touches a wide variety of areas including artist relations, Indigenous/tribal community relations and creative input.
 Hud specializes his work to hit the broader goal of changing outdated narratives of Native American, Indigenous and First Nations peoples.

-Rodrick Pocowatchit is from the Comanche, Pawnee and Shawnee nations, and has produced, written, edited, directed and starred in four independent feature films, including the zombie cult hit THE DEAD CAN'T DANCE and the forthcoming RED HAND.
+Rodrick Pocowatchit is from the Comanche, Pawnee and Shawnee nations, and has produced, written, edited, directed and starred in four independent feature films, including the zombie cult hit The Dead Can’t Dance and Red Hand.
 He is an alumnus of the Sundance Institute’s screenwriting and feature film program and the L.A.
 SkinsFest Directors Initiative at CBS.
 He is also a film columnist for The Wichita Eagle newspaper in Kansas.

-Karl Schmidt is the Digital Media Lab Manager for the Film & Media Studies Program at the University of Oklahoma.
-He is a co-founder of Native Crossroads and a co-programmer of the festival for 2018.
+Karl Schmidt is the Digital Media Lab Manager for the Film & Media Studies department at the University of Oklahoma.
+He is a co-founder of Native Crossroads and a co-programmer of the festival for 2018 and 2019.
 He handles the graphical, technological, and media needs for the festival.
 Karl holds B.A.’s in Visual Anthropology, and New Media Photojournalism from Western Kentucky University.

 Jill Simpson serves as Executive Director of the Society for Cinema & Media Studies (SCMS).
 The international organization’s home office is situated at the University of Oklahoma.
 Prior to joining SCMS in 2014, she served for ten years as Director of the Oklahoma Film & Music Office and spent the first 18 years of her career working in the film industry in Los Angeles.
 She was named one of Oklahoma Magazine’s 2014 Oklahomans of the year.
 She received an Oklahoma Film Icon Award at the 2014 deadCENTER Film Festival, and the 2010 Distinguished Service Award from the Oklahoma Film & Video Society.